DiamondGotCat/DGC-Epoch/README.md

 ### DGC Epoch 64 (dgce64)
 - DGC Epoch 64 is the second DGC Epoch notation.
-- It represents DGC Epoch with 64 digits.
+- It represents DGC Epoch with 64 digits binary.
 - It can be used up to about the year 584944417.

 ### DGC Epoch 64 Extended (dgce64ext)